b-pardi/pyQCM/README.md

 - If selections are confirmed and there are entries not selected, values previously saved will be used.

-## Overtone Selections (2 & 3)
+## Overtone Selections (2)

-- The middle 2 columns offer the user to plot the raw data for any overtone desired, as well as the shifted (baseline corrected) data.
+- The middle 2 columns offer the user to plot the raw data for any overtone desired, as well as the reference level adjusted data.
-- In addition to selecting the overtones this is also where you select to plot the interactive plot, either for raw or shifted data.
+- In addition to selecting the overtones this is also where you select to plot the interactive plot, either for raw or reference level adjusted data.
 	- Interactive plot details in later section
-- **NOTE** all plot options and modeling features require shifted data, raw data's only purpose is visualization, it is not used for anything other than just being plotted.
+- **NOTE** all plot options and modeling features require reference level adjusted data, raw data's only purpose is visualization, it is not used for anything other than just being plotted.

 ## Plot options (4)
+![Figure 2 - various plot options provided by pyQCM-BraTaDio](https://iili.io/J7434Rf.png)
 ### Figure 2 - various plot options provided by pyQCM-BraTaDio
-![Figure 2 - various plot options provided by pyQCM-BraTaDio](https://iili.io/J7434Rf.png)

 - Users have the following options for plots beyond basic visualization:
-	- Change in frequency as a function of time (plotted by default), Figure 8a.
+	- Change in frequency as a function of time (plotted by default), Figure 2a.
-	- Normalized change in frequency as a function of time, Figure 8b.
+	- Normalized change in frequency as a function of time, Figure 2b.
-	- Change in Dissipation as a function of time (plotted by default), Figure 8c.
+	- Change in Dissipation as a function of time (plotted by default), Figure 2c.
-	- Multi-axis change in frequency and dissipation as a function of time, Figure 8d.
+	- Multi-axis change in frequency and dissipation as a function of time, Figure 2d.
-	- Multi-axis normalized change in frequency and dissipation as a function of time, Figure 8e.
+	- Multi-axis normalized change in frequency and dissipation as a function of time, Figure 2e.
-	- Temperature as a function of time, Figure 8f.
+	- Temperature as a function of time, Figure 2f.
-	- Change in dissipation as a function of change in frequency, Figure 8g.
+	- Change in dissipation as a function of change in frequency, Figure 2g.
-	- Change in dissipation as a function of normalized change in frequency, Figure 8h.
+	- Change in dissipation as a function of normalized change in frequency, Figure 2h.

 		- **NOTE**, when selecting normalization, all plots in this section are normalized, however interactive plot and all modeling plots will NOT be normalized unless the model dictates so.
 		- All plots that are normalized will indicate on the y axis reading (Df/n).